Premises Liability: Who Is Responsible?

 Special Rules for Landlords

 Special rules of liability may apply in cases of lessors, commonly called landlords, of property.
-The general rule holds that a landlord isn't liable to a tenant, or anyone else, for physical harm caused by a condition on the property.
+The general rule holds that a landlord isn't liable to a tenant, or anyone else, for physical harm caused by a condition on the property if that condition was created after the landlord delivered possession over to the tenant.
 This general rule is based partially on the landlord's presumed lack of control over the property once it's leased, but the rule has numerous important exceptions.

 Get Free Legal Help for a Premises Liability Injury